peikk0/i3status-modules/README.md

 # i3status Modules
-This repository contains my own py3status plugins.
+This repository contains my py3status modules.

 ## Icinga
-This is a plugin showing a status overview for my services (Critical, Unknown, Warning and OK)
+This is a module showing a status overview for your services (Critical, Unknown, Warning and OK)

 You have to configure it with the help of a config section in your i3status.conf.
 ```